 It’s that time of year when we're all looking for new recipes to try and Irish party appetizers or snacks are a great choice.
-Salmon and cucumber bites are a tasty nibbles and impressive savory treats for entertaining.
+Salmon and cucumber bites are tasty nibbles and impressive savory treats for entertaining.

 This Irish smoked salmon recipe brings a taste of Ireland to your home, no matter where you might be.
 I recommend Irish fish for this smoked salmon appetizer since Irish smoked salmon has a distinctive flavor.

 Smoked Salmon in Irish Recipes and Cooking

 Smoked salmon is a traditional Irish ingredient, which gives these finger foods an authentic flavor.

 Smoked salmon is readily available all over Ireland and is surprisingly less expensive than in American grocery stores.
 It boasts a deliciously smokey flavor and frequently appears on Irish restaurant menus, especially as part of a scrumptious Irish appetizer.

 Wild Irish salmon is harvested along the Irish coastline.
 Smoking fish is an age old skill passed down through generations in Ireland.

 The salmon is cured using a special salting process.
 Bacteria in the fish are eliminated, taste is added, and the shelf life of the fish is extended.

 Salting the salmon fillets takes upto five hours, with dry sea salt doing all the work.
 The salt is completely washed off the fish after curing.
 The final smoked salmon has a low sodium count, so it retains its nutrition profile.